SeanSnake93/Project_2/README.md

 Now with the file working, I want to make this accessable to me anywhere in the directory.
 I did this by copying the file to the `bin`. this enables the file to be accessed using a smaller command than having to provide the full directory.

-As the file is working I created a directory called `script` and in it another directory `shebang` and moved the file into this location.
+As the file is working I clicked on `New Folder` and called it `script` and in it another called `shebang` and moved the file into this location.
 This is to store my commands in the same place as a libary of custom scripts easy to find and edit if need be.

 To copy the file into the bin and change the files Permissions to enable the Execute requires the following commands...